alesti/cluster-in-a-box/box.md

 The offical measures do not follow the bulges which are needed for the wheels and the handle, but i predicted that with their detail drawings.

+After this purchase i started to think about the [inner cage](alu-rails.md).